Set storage

 Note

-2. In the VPC environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Compute > Server.
+2. In the VPC environment of the NAVER Cloud Platform console, navigate to Menu > Services > Compute > Server.

 3. Click the Storage menu.

-4. Select the storage to detach from the storage list and navigate to [Set storage] > Detach from server.
+4. Select the storage to disconnect from the storage list and navigate to [Set storage] > Remove from server.

-5. Check the details in the confirmation popup window and click [Yes].
+5. In the confirmation popup, review the details and click [Yes].

 Note

-• If you fail to detach it from the Windows server and encounter the Retry popup window, proceed with the following:
+• If you fail to remove it from the Windows server and encounter the Retry popup, proceed with the following:

 1. Enter diskmgmt.msc on the run command window and click [OK].